fatimaiqbal02/mern-events-app/README.md

 - **Modern UI with React:** The app boasts a user-friendly and responsive interface created with React, leveraging hooks, state management, and reusable components.

+## Key Modules:

+- **Home Section:** The app greets users with an inviting home page, showcasing featured events and an overview of its diverse offerings.

+- **Event Gallery:** Users can leisurely browse through a gallery of events, each elegantly displayed with captivating visuals and relevant details.

+- **Services Showcase:** A dedicated section highlights the comprehensive range of services the app provides, creating an all-inclusive experience.

+- **Featured Events:** Catching the eye, the Featured Events section showcases standout events that pique users' interest and curiosity.

+- **Review Section:** Users can share their experiences and insights by posting reviews for events they've attended, enriching the app's community.

+- **Booking Section:** Seamlessly, users can book an event by selecting a specific date and time slot, all while seeing real-time updates on guest size and cost.

+- **About Us:** This section provides insight into the app's background, objectives, and the team that has made it possible.

+- **Search Functionality:** A user-friendly search bar empowers users to swiftly locate specific events, streamlining their journey.